 Perfect for fall, apple brown betty is a simple, warm and cozy apple dessert.
 It’s layered with fruit, breadcrumbs and spices and baked in a casserole dish for a pudding-like treat with a crunchy crumb topping.
 Absolutely irresistible, this baked apple dessert recipe is a classic.

 When you’re craving pure comfort food, this easy, homemade apple brown betty is the fall dessert you want.
 In the same vein as a crisp or cobbler, this recipe uses simple ingredients that combine to make a lush, homey treat.

 Apple brown betty dates back to Colonial times

-This fall apple dessert reminds me of my favorite apple crisp recipe, but the toasted stale bread gives it a very different vibe.
-Instead of an oatmeal streusel topping favored in apple crisps, brown betty layers the apples with toasted breadcrumbs and a sweet, buttery spice blend.
+This fall apple dessert reminds me of my favorite apple cranberry crisp recipe, but the toasted stale bread gives it a very different vibe.
+Instead of an oatmeal streusel topping traditionally favored in apple crisps, a brown betty layers the apples with toasted breadcrumbs and a sweet, buttery spice blend.
 Doesn’t that sound outstanding?

 The layers create a lush sweet-tart apple filling, that becomes soft and custardy when baked.
-The apples and crumbs on top, hold their shape and take on a delightfully crunchy rubble topping.
+The apples and crumbs on top, hold their shape and take on a delightfully crunchy, rubble topping.

 If that doesn’t make your mouth water, I don’t know what will.